green4j/green-jelly/README.md

 ```
 #### JsonStringBuilder

-While creating an instance of the `JsonParser`, an instance of the `JsonStringBuilder` can be passed to `JsonParser`'s consructor.
+While creating an instance of the `JsonParser`, an instance of the `JsonStringBuilder` can be passed to `JsonParser`'s constructor.
 The responsibility of the `JsonStringBuilder` is to store characters of a string value.
 There are two implementation of the interface included to the library:

 * **CopyingStringBuilder**: copies the character of string values to internal buffer.
 Should be used when not the whole JSON document can be parsed at once (i.e. you use reusable/mutable buffer to receive the data via `receive` system call).
 Also, this builder supports *unescaping* on-the-fly.
 * **FlyweightStringBuilder**: stores the reference to a CharSequence passed to the `parse` method and knows the length of the string value.
 This builder prevents you from memory copying, but it requires any string value must be fitted into one instance of CharSequence.
-Also, *unescaping* isn't supported, since the lengh of the result string value, passed to the `onStringValue(CharSequence data)` callback, must be the same as the length of the original string.
+Also, *unescaping* isn't supported, since the length of the result string value, passed to the `onStringValue(CharSequence data)` callback, must be the same as the length of the original string.

 #### JsonParserListener